Journalism + Media SFMN | BUREAU EXPERIENCE2023-03-08T19:31:54+00:00

 Once the application has been reviewed and the interview conducted, you will be notified of your acceptance via email with the permission number to register for the associated course.

 In an effort to best accommodate the needs of our students and offer the most cost-effective option we can, this program will not offer predetermined housing plans.
 Instead, students will have the opportunity to make their own housing arrangements in a manner that best suits their budget – be that staying with family, friends, or with a third-party housing provider.
-You can find a listing of recommended housing providers HERE.
+You can see a list of third-party housing providers here.
+This listing is intended as a guide only.
+FIU and the Lee Caplin School of Journalism & Media do not recommend a specific housing provider.
+It is the responsibility of each student to thoroughly research all available housing options and to secure his or her own accommodation.

 SFMN Miami